All Episodes

 We'll keep interest rates low.

-Okay, the government's going to have a bigger role than it.
+Okay, the government's gonna have a bigger role in it.

-They don't think that there's anything particularly crisis related about this, and you and I do.
+They don't think that there's anything particularly crisis related about this, and you and I do To them, it's just politics, as usual.

 They just want to win with their people in charge because they don't want to have to reform anything.